December 1st, 2019 Update:

-When a new Thai opens in Hell’s Kitchen, and no one hears it, does it make a sound?
-Not so much these days in the closest thing we have to Thai-Town where over 40 Thais dominate 9th ave and beyond.
-But what happens when the owners of the most important Thai in Hell open something?
+When a new Thai opens in Hell’s Kitchen, and no one hears about it, does it make a sound?
+Not so much these days in the closest thing we have to Thai-Town where Thai food in many forms dominate 9th ave and beyond.
+But what happens when the owners of the most important Thai in Hell open something after being quiet for many years.
 You get a tsunami in comparison.
 Such is the case with the new baby sister of Pure Thai Cookhouse a few blocks down called Taladwat

 I didnt realize the connection when I first walked by Taladwat from Kinky Boots (meh!).
 But I was intrigued by the menu that looked very different than the usual bunch.
 There’s not much in common with Pure Thai here except perhaps for originality and some key ingredients.
 Communal wooden tables dominate the rustic spacious room that looks more like a little Thai beer garden.